Characterizations of voting rules based on majority margins: Characterization for all profiles, modulo homogeneity

-\begin{fact} Let $F$ be the following voting rule that violates Homogeneity: if there is an even number of voters in the profile, then use some margin-based voting rule, e.g., Beat Path (\citealt{Schulze2011}); if there is an odd number of voters, then use some other such rule, e.g., Ranked Pairs (\citealt{Tideman1987}).
-Then $F$ satisfies Tiebreaking Compensation and Neutral Reversal, but it is not margin-based. \end{fact}
+\begin{fact} Let $F$ be the following voting rule that violates Homogeneity: if the number of voters who are not fully indifferent is even, then use some margin-based voting rule, e.g., Beat Path (\citealt{Schulze2011}); if that number is odd, then use some other such rule, e.g., Ranked Pairs (\citealt{Tideman1987}).
+Then $F$ satisfies Tiebreaking Compensation and Neutral Indifference, but it is not margin-based. \end{fact}